sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 Mounting chroot
 Trying to decrypt system crypt device '/dev/sda3' Enter passphrase for /dev/sda3:
-Sucessful!
+Successful!
   8 logical volume(s) in volume group "vg_system" now active
 root@rescue ~ #
 {% endhighlight %}

-Finally you should check whether the script has been sucessfully run and the partitions are mounted to your needs (the last lines are showing the mounted partitions from the script):
+Finally you should check whether the script has been successfully run and the partitions are mounted to your needs (the last lines are showing the mounted partitions from the script):
 {% highlight shell %}
 root@rescue ~ # mount
 proc on /proc type proc (rw,nosuid,nodev,noexec,relatime)